-Do you depend on “foot-traffic” through the front door of your small business?
+Do you depend on foot-traffic through the front door of your small business?
 If so, your website is more critical than ever to your success.
-In the past year Google has rolled out several changes directly related to local search (local optimization) and has spent more than half a Billion dollars on local advertising enhancements.
+In the past year, Google has rolled out several changes directly related to local search optimization and has spent more than half a billion dollars on local advertising enhancements.
 When Google spends that much money, you have to sit up and take notice.

-Local Optimization is a branch of online marketing that caters to customers in a specific geographical region or community.
+Local search optimization is a branch of online marketing that caters to customers in a specific geographical region or community.
 According to Google, 97% of consumers search for local businesses online.
-Google, the undisputed authority in search on the Web, has essentially replaced the Yellow Pages, newspaper ads, and even TV advertising as a result of the increase of consumers looking for products and services online.
+Google, the undisputed authority in search on the web, has essentially replaced the Yellow Pages, newspaper ads, and even TV advertising as a result of the increase of consumers looking for products and services online.

-Ultimately, a search engine attempts to provide search results that have relevance and authority.
-When a person searches for something on the Web using a search engine, they expect to get the best answer possible to their search query.
+Ultimately, a search engine attempts to provide search results that have the best relevance and authority.
+When a person searches for something on the web, they expect to get the best answers possible to their search query.
 And especially in a local search, searchers want to find options for exactly what they’re looking for.
 If you live in New York City, you don’t want to find a result from Jersey or farther.
 Proximity is important!
-The results search engines display in response to their search are based on these two factors.
+The results search engines display in response to certain searches are based on these two factors: relevance and authority.

-- Relevance has to do with the physical address, category, keywords, area code, zip code and anything else that would place the business (website) in a reasonably close proximity to the person doing the search.
+Relevance has to do with the physical address, category, keywords, area code, zip code and anything else that would place a business’ website in close proximity to the person doing the search.
 Relevance also has to do with SEO of your result.
 Make sure to include your popular keywords!
 Search engines know where you are when you do your search.
 So, if you type in a query like ” X near me”, search engines will pull up all the Google My Business’ pages that fit your localized query.

-- Authority involves the quality of the small business websites that are provided in the search results.
-Things like page rank, the numerical weighting or score related to the number of established links with other websites, and the relevance and significance of the content on the site, determine where your small business website will rank a local search result.
+Authority involves the quality of small business websites that appear in search results.
+Metrics like page rank, the numerical weighting or score of backlinks and outbound links, and the relevance and significance of the content on the site all determine where a small business website will rank a local search result.
 There are literally hundreds of factors that go into how local search results are determined and search engines, especially Google, are always updated their criteria.

-If you depend on local customers for your small business, consider what you can do to integrate local optimization into your marketing mix.
+If you depend on local customers for your small business, consider what you can do to integrate local search optimization into your marketing mix.
 Local search optimization is vital for any small business if you want to last for any period of time.
-It takes time and knowledge but, it can make your brand and products stand out above your competition, ultimately driving more traffic to your website and through your front door.
+It takes time and knowledge, but it can make your brand and products stand out above your competition, ultimately driving more traffic to your website and through your front door.